Short Stories » The Apple Tree and the Farmer

 “Please don’t chop and destroy my home and kids,” cried the squirrel.

 “Please don’t chop and destroy my nest,” cried the little birds.

-The little animals told the farmer, “We will sing for you, when you are toiling away in the fields.
+The little animals said, “We will sing for you when you are toiling away in the fields.
 We will look after your little boy.
-He will not cry, but instead be entertained and happy.
+He will not cry, but instead will be entertained and happy.
 You will like our songs and will not feel tired.”

 The farmer realized that the apple tree was not that fruitless.
 The little boy in him saved the apple tree.

 He threw away the axe and said to the little creatures, “I promise that I would never cut this tree.
 I have realized my mistake and you all can now live in peace and harmony.”

 The little creatures thanked the bee profusely.
 If the farmer had not found the beehive, they would have been homeless by now.
 They continued living happily in the old apple tree.